zamanianlab/ZamanianLabDocs/docs/protocols/Tasks/Staff_Tasks/Staff_Tasks.md

   - **M9 stock replenishment.** Make three 1 L stocks of M9 in glass bottles when running low.
 Follow the recipe in [_C. elegans_ Recipes](../../Caenorhabditis_elegans/Celegans_Recipes/Celegans_Recipes.md).
 Be sure to autoclave and then add 1 M MgSO<sub>4</sub> once cool.

   - **Parasite Tissue Storage.** Any unused parasites should be frozen every week according to the tissue storage protocol listed in [RNA Extraction](../../Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md).
-Stored tissue must be inventoried in the [Parasite Tissue and Nucleic Acid Inventory](https://docs.google.com/spreadsheets/d/1wJ3wzHmuTNRc_3RYjan3bp7rbBAsNrVvwJPJLilpmb8/edit#gid=0) spreadsheet and include a cryolabel with the Sample ID.
+Stored tissue must be inventoried in the "Parasite Tissue and Nucleic Acid Inventory" spreadsheet and include a cryolabel with the Sample ID.
 The responsibility of parasite tissue storage will rotate between individuals every 3 months with the following rotation schedule:

   | Rotation | Responsible |
   | -------------- | ---------------------- |